Santa! Santa! Santa!

 My name is Luke.
 I have many hobbies and boardgames are one of them.
 I am one of those guys who have an overactive sense of humour.
 Humour's massively important to me and I build friendship by carefully selecting the right time after meeting someone to make fun of them.
 If they make fun of me back then we're friends.
 If not then I guess my doctor makes some money - so it's win-win.
 So, I take things very lightly on this website.
 If I'm saying something that seems offensive to you then it's probably my attempt at being funny - I didn't say I was great at it, just that it was important to me!

-I'm 33.
-Married at 23 (woah, ten years this year.
-Maaaan...)
-One daughter, born 19th September 2012.
+I'm 35.
+Married at 23.
+One daughter, born 19th September 2012 and another born in January of this year (2016).
 Enjoy gaming but also enjoy a wide variety of sports, music, movies, reading etc etc.

 I moved to Japan from England in June 2008 to teach English to children.
 I moved back to England in December 2012 after 4.5 years of enjoyment and fun.

 I have been able to write a manual on game creation and design for use with English teaching within lessons which our company print out and provide for every new trainee teacher with the company...which is nice.

 I've also had the chance to give presentations on game theory in staff meetings and seminars.

 Top 10 are my top 10 games (obviously!)